datatrail-jhu/05_R/manuscript/04_lists.md

 #### Single square brackets

-When using either double square brackets or dollar signs to extract list/data frame elements, we are performing the subsetting is **simplifying** the output.
+When using either double square brackets or dollar signs to extract list/data frame elements, the subsetting is **simplifying** the output.
 That is, the original object was a list/data frame and the extracted object is simpler than a list - it is a simple vector.
 The opposite of a subsetting operation that **simplifies** the class of the output is a subsetting observation that **preserves** the class of the output.
 For lists/data frames this means that the output of the subsetting is also a list/data frame.
 Class preservation is achieved using single square bracket subsetting.
 As with double square bracket subsetting, an integer index or a character string can be specified with the brackets.

 ```text
 > l[2]